Talking of craftsmanship in words and music, here’s Bill Bailey:

 And he’s a fine pianist!
 It would be just as much fun to play Mozart piano concertos with him as with Robert Levin—here playing Mozart’s very own piano:

-Gosh—I’m even playing in the band there too, a stay in Salzburg making a pleasant change in between fieldwork trips to Hebei.
+Gosh—I’m even playing in the band there too, a stay in Salzburg making a pleasant change in between fieldwork trips to rural Hebei.
+For my speculations about the reversal of colours on the keyboard soon after Mozart’s day, see Black and white.

 Among other tributes to Bill Bailey, see here.